bgross0/tempo1/docs/testing-guide.md

 5. User interface and experience
 6. Error handling (do error messages make sense? is recovery intuitive?)

-Thank you for helping us improve TaskJet!
+Thank you for helping us improve Tempo!

 ## Recent Improvements